What is a Sick Building?

 - VOCs and formaldehyde from building materials or occupational environments

 - Microbial VOCs (MVOCs) from wet and actively growing colonies of mold or bacteria

 - dander, insects and other biological allergens (e.g., cat, dog, mouse, rat, cockroach, dust mite, pollen, etc.)

-How do I know if I have a Sick Building?
+How do I know if I have Sick Building Syndrome?

-If a building owner or tenant suspects a sick building, an Industrial Hygienist (IH) is usually called in to perform interviews and conduct a sick building inspection.
-Different companies provide different levels of thoroughness in their inspections, so if you’re concerned you may be in a sick building be sure you select an IH that is qualified and motivated to be comprehensive and leave no stone unturned.
+If a building owner or tenant suspects a sick building, an Industrial Hygienist (IH) is usually called in to perform interviews and conduct a sick building syndrome inspection.
+Different companies provide different levels of thoroughness in their inspections, so if you’re concerned you may be in a sick building be sure you select an Industrial Hygiene expert that is qualified and motivated to be comprehensive and leave no stone unturned.

-If you’re in the San Francisco Bay Area and suspect you have a sick building, or want a healthy building, Healthy Building Science is here to help!
+If you’re in the San Francisco Bay Area and suspect you have a sick building or Sick Building Syndrome and want a healthy building, Healthy Building Science is here to help!

 Healthy Building Science is an environmental consulting firm which provides expert Sick Building Syndrome consulting services for commercial, multi-family buildings, offices, industrial and manufacturing workplaces, hospitals and medical facilities in the greater San Francisco Bay Area and all of Northern California.